dhimmel/hackjohn/README.md

 ## Environment

-The environment can be installed using _either_ Virtual Environments or Conda.
+The recommend installation method is to create a virtual environment for just Hackjohn.

-### Virtual Environment
+This ensures installation does not modify dependencies for other projects.

-To insall a [virtual environment](https://docs.python.org/3/tutorial/venv.html), run the following:
+To install a [virtual environment](https://docs.python.org/3/tutorial/venv.html), run the following:

 ```shell
 # Create a virtual environment in the env directory